Antiaging diet (includes weekly menu)

 Your antiaging diet should stimulate metabolic flexibility

-We define metabolic flexibility as the ability to use the optimal energy substrate for each situation.
+We define metabolic flexibility as using the optimal energy substrate for each situation.

 The widespread consumption of predominantly carbohydrate meals leads to the metabolism of carbohydrates’ exclusive use as an energy substrate.